-Over the last 9 weeks of lockdown, there has been an incredible buzz around the range of science activities on offer for children.
-With schools heading back in June the question is how can we build on this momentum and how could science teaching look post-lockdown?
+Over the weeks of lockdown, there was an incredible buzz around the range of science activities on offer for children.
+With schools heading back, the question is how can we build on this momentum and how could science teaching look, post-lockdown?

-Teachers and school leaders are working extremely hard to reconfigure learning spaces in order to accommodate social distancing, as well as looking for curriculum opportunities that will ease young people back into school life and rekindle a love of learning - whilst looking after their social, emotional and mental health.
+Teachers and school leaders are working extremely hard to reconfigure learning spaces, as well as looking for curriculum opportunities that will ease young people back into school life and rekindle a love of learning - whilst looking after their social, emotional and mental health.
 Taking science lessons outdoors will go a long way towards squaring this circle.

 Why take your science lessons outdoors?

 It is well documented that outdoor learning benefits children’s mental and physical wellbeing, personal and social development as well as their achievement.
 Put simply – children love being outside, and spending time in nature is good for all of us.
 Science is essentially ‘finding out how the world around you works’ and so it lends itself to learning outside and having direct experiences in the environment.
 In addition, from a practical point of view, social distancing becomes much simpler and less stressful once children are outside and naturally diffuse into the space as aspects of the natural world catch their eye and artefacts pique their curiosity.
 Almost all UK schools have access to some outdoor space – this space is a free resource and these experiences are on your doorstep.
 During lockdown, we have all had to think very creatively about how we can use the resources and spaces around us to enhance our lives.
 What if we now took that same approach to looking at our school grounds and rethinking how we might use them for teaching science?